Protom512/go-jira-api/docs/AppMigrationApi.md

 > MigrationResourceUpdateEntityPropertiesValuePut(ctx, body, atlassianTransferId, atlassianAccountId, entityType)
 Bulk update entity properties

-Updates the values of multiple entity properties for an object.
+Updates the values of multiple entity properties for an object, up to 50 updates per request.
 This operation is for use by Connect apps during app migration.

 ### Required Parameters